SysKitTeam/docs-point/governance-and-automation/provisioning/content-and-structure.md

 * **Use existing Microsoft Teams template (2)**
   * This option is **only available** when provisioning **Microsoft Teams**.
-  * After selecting this option, you need to enter Microsoft template ID for an existing template.
+  * After selecting this option, you need to enter the Microsoft template ID for an existing template.
   * Syskit Point integrates with team templates you have created in the **Microsoft 365 Teams admin center**.
   * When you enter a team template ID, Syskit Point creates predefined apps, channels, and tabs for the new workspaces that use the template.